YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Crown coverage is a good example.
 The crown can consume many grafts and still look less dense because of the spiral pattern and larger surface area.
 If the clinic spends too many grafts on the front and crown in one aggressive session, the patient may have little reserve left for future thinning.
 Donor planning has to think in years, not only in the first set of after photos.

-What Travel and Aftercare Problems Should You Plan For?
+Travel and Aftercare Problems Need Planning

 Travel after a hair transplant needs planning because the first days are not ordinary holiday days.
 The scalp is healing, the grafts need protection, swelling may move around the forehead, and sleep position matters.
 Sightseeing, heavy walking, alcohol, sweating, and rushed flights can make recovery harder than patients expect.